'Allgold ®' rose Description

 Medium yellow Floribunda.

 Golden-yellow, golden-yellow stamens.
 Straw yellow to Chinese yellow, unfading.
 Mild fragrance.
 15 to 25 petals.
 Average diameter 3.5".
-Semi-double (9-16 petals), borne mostly solitary, cluster-flowered, in large clusters bloom form.
+Medium, semi-double to double, borne mostly solitary, in large clusters bloom form.
 Blooms in flushes throughout the season.
 Medium, rounded buds.

 Medium, bushy, compact, dense, well-branched.
 Small, glossy, dark green foliage.